yyrliu/nomad-distro-dev/README.md

 3. Install [node.js](https://nodejs.org/en) (v20) and [yarn](https://classic.yarnpkg.com/en/docs/install/)(v1.22).
 We will use it to setup the GUI.

 4. For Windows users, nomad-lab processing doesn't work natively on the platform.
-We highly recommend using the [Devcontainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) plugin in VSCode to run the repository within a container, or alternatively, using [GitHub Codespaces](https://github.com/features/codespaces) to run the project.
+We highly recommend using the [Devcontainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) plugin in VSCode to run the repository within a container, or alternatively, using [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) (WSL) to run the project.

 5. Clone the forked repository.